Linuxbrew/brew/docs/Manpage.md

     If set, instructs Homebrew to use the given directory as the download cache.

     *Default:* `~/Library/Caches/Homebrew`.

-  * `HOMEBREW_CC`:
-    If set, instructs Homebrew to used the specified compiler to build a package from source.
-In order to specify the Apple-provided clang, set `clang`.
-For the clang provided from the LLVM package, use `llvm_clang`.
-For versions of gcc, use the names of the executables from the packages that Homebrew provides, e.g. for gcc 4.9, `gcc-4.9`, or for gcc 8, `gcc-8`.
-Note that this variable can only be set to compilers that are provided by Homebrew.

   * `HOMEBREW_CURLRC`:
     If set, Homebrew will not pass `-q` when invoking `curl`(1) (which disables